Be sure to check back for more FAQ as we will continue to add your frequently asked questions

 Please take note, we are talking about Florida Only!
 There are different laws and statutes regarding tax deed surplus in other states and counties.
 There may be a list provider for another state that does not require lienholders to be paid first.
 We are not talking about them.
 Our training and surplus lists pertain to Florida.

 Although Florida Surplus Recovery can seem intimidating with the statutes and liens, the state also has the most open public record laws in the country.
 You are able to get your hands on every document and piece of information you need concerning the property, owners and liens.

 100% no!
 There was a time when I personally thought of doing it.
 However, at the time, there was practically NO information online and trying to figure out all of the processes and systems of each and every county was mind-boggling.
 I began gathering the information for myself, keeping notes, making lists and charts.
 Microsoft Excel and Access became my best friends.
 As I began to see how massively spread out and ridiculous all the information and links were, I decided THIS was a way better method for me to conduct my business.
 As it turns out, I am quite an introvert and the ‘salesman’ part of claiming surplus was not for me.
 I am far better working behind the curtain.

-No. When we began this service, we had never heard of him.
+When we began this service, we had never heard of them.
 However, this has ultimately become one of our most asked questions.

 We own the following:

 and a few other domain names that we are currently not using.